0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 In addition, only certain pairs are deployed on testnests and available for testing.
 At the time of writing, the recommended testing pair is WETH < > UNI deployed by Uniswap on Goerli.

-Also see our [Working in the Testnet Guide](/0x-swap-api/guides/working-in-the-testnet) for additional information.
+Also, see our [Working in the Testnet Guide](/0x-swap-api/guides/working-in-the-testnet) for additional information.

 </details>